Javier111228/dotfiles/README.md

 ## Basic commands

-- Start and attach to tmux sessions for admin and api:
+- Start and attach to tmate session: `tmatey`
-  `tmuxp load admin api`

-- Attach to already existing api and admin sessions:
-  `tmux attach-session -t admin -t api`
+- Deattach from a tmate session `C-b d`
+- Kill from a tmate session `C-b K`

 ## Vim Configs